momiji15/apptomap/R Ready to Map/Unit 1 Collecting Twitter Data Notebook.md

   consumer_secret = secret)
 ```

-5.Once you do this, run your code!
-An external page will pop-up and there will be a message that says "Authentication complete.
+9.Once you do this, run your code!
+An external page will pop-up and ask you to authorize your app.
+Click "Authorize app" and there will be a message that says "Authentication complete.
 Please close this page and return to R."

-6. Time to do a Twitter search!
+10. Time to do a Twitter search!
 You want to get 1,000(n=1000) tweets about food trucks(#foodtruck), but you do not want to include retweets(include_rts = FALSE) Type:
 ```{r, chunk-four, echo=TRUE, eval=FALSE}
 foodtrucktweets <- search_tweets("#foodtruck", n = 1000, include_rts = FALSE)
 ```
 <i>This line of code is essentially saying, "Search for 1000 tweets that include the hashtag food trucks and do not include retweets.
 Put the tweets in a file named "foodtruck_tweets.json."
 F(f)oodtrucktweets is the name of the variable that you are assigning the function to.</i>

-7. In the Data section of the RStudio IDE, you should see the new variable you made.
+11. In the Data section of the RStudio IDE, you should see the new variable you made.
 Click on "foodtrucktweets" and you will see the tweets in a data frame.
 Here is an example of the tweets that I collected.
 ![](images/tweets.JPG)

-8. Like your uncle requested, you need to collect food truck related tweets in the areas you will have your food truck.
+12. Like your uncle requested, you need to collect food truck related tweets in the areas you will have your food truck.
 You decide you want to check out what areas in Georgia are tweeting about food trucks.
+When you run this code, you will be asked if you have a Google Maps API.
+Answer the prompt and then enter your API. <i>If you do not enter your API, the package will not look up geocoded tweets</i>.
 ```{r, chunk-five, echo=TRUE, eval=FALSE}
 GAfoodtruck <-search_tweets("#foodtruck", n = 1000, include_rts = FALSE, geocode = lookup_coords("georgia"))

 ```
 <i>This line of code is saying the same thing as above however this search is only happening within Georgia (geocode = lookup_coords("georgia")).
-You can do a search based on country, state, city, or city and state.</i>
+You can do a search based on country, state, city, or city and state.</i>.

-9. So what if you wanted to save your data elsewhere?
+13. So what if you wanted to save your data elsewhere?
 You can create a csv file which will store your tweets.
 Let's try collecting some more tweets but using a different search term!
 ```{r, chunk-six, echo = TRUE, eval = FALSE}
 save_as_csv(foodtrucktweets, file_name = "foodtrucktweets.csv", prepend_ids = TRUE, na = "",
             fileEncoding = "UTF-8")